 - Not be in default on an educational loan or owe an overpayment on a federal education grant, or other federal debt, or has made satisfactory arrangements to repay that debt.

-Based on the results of the FAFSA, eligible students are awarded an allotment that may be earned through part-time employment in FWS approved positions.
+Based on the results of the FAFSA, eligible students are offered an allotment that may be earned through part-time employment in FWS approved positions.

-Note: The only way for students accepting their Federal Work Study award to receive the award amount is to get a job, work their assigned hours per week, and earn the funding.
+Note: Students earn their Federal Work Study funding by getting a job and working their assigned hours per week.
+Work Study students are paid through direct deposit.
+Work Study earning do not apply to the student's university charges.
 Students are strongly encouraged to begin the job search early.
 Popular Federal Work Study positions are highly sought after and tend to be filled quickly.